Nurturing Whole Health

 Oregon DEQ Air Quality Levels

 When I left baking to stay home and raise my young children, I found opportunities to make delectable creations for birthdays, anniversaries and a few weddings.
-As the years passed and I struggled with chronic asthma and allergies, I moved away from refined sugars, ditched all dairy and in the past two years became gluten-free.
-Going gluten-free and ditching the refined sugars, carbs and dairy has cured me of the asthma and an eczema type rash that covered my mid-section for decades.
-It has also decreased my body's aches, pains and ended decades of low back spasms.
+As the years passed and I struggled with chronic asthma and allergies, I moved away from refined sugars, ditched all dairy and in the past several years became gluten-free.

 Being gluten-free was initially difficult.
 I am allergic to corn and sorghum which is in many gluten free flour mixes.
 So, I never use pre-mixed gluten-free flours or eat gluten-free breads.
 Being gluten-free and dairy-free has been a great inspiration for me to come up with yummy and healthier alternatives to fine desserts.
 The below recipe for the quinoa torte is wonderful and no one would ever suspect they are not eating a cake made with flour or a rich chocolate ganache that is not made with heavy cream or butter.

 I must admit something.
-My mother was and still is one of the best pie bakers on the planet.
+My mother was one of the best pie bakers on the planet.
 I have been picking blackberries and wild black raspberries with my father since I was a young girl, growing up in Iowa.
-I followed in my mother's footsteps when it comes to baking pies.
-These are pies with the real-deal flaky crust with no sugar sprinkled on top-ever.
-I love, love love the experience of eating the perfect pie crust with the perfect fruit filling.
+I learned the art of flaky pie crust from my mother; the real-deal flaky crust with no sugar sprinkled on top-ever.
+I love, love love the sensory experience of eating the perfect pie crust with the perfect fruit filling.
 I have experimented with gluten-free pie crusts.
-I tried one with sorghum and it was flaky, but made me sick as it is in the corn family.
-My secret is that a few times a year, I eat gluten.
-I bake real, honest to God, authentic pie, made with white spelt flour and I eat it.
-It is blackberry in the summer and apple pie at Thanksgiving.
+I tried one with sorghum and it was flaky, but being in the corn family, I couldn't handle it.
+I will admit that about once a year, I risk it and eat a small piece of pie made with gluten.
+I make it with white spelt flour and either monkfruit sweetener or coconut sugar.
+I invite my friends to share and I eat a slice.
+It may be blackberry in the summer or apple pie at Thanksgiving.
 I take Enzymetica Gluten Ease digestive enzymes with my pie to help me digest the gluten.
-I also eat my pie with love and gratitude.
+I find it also helps to make sure I eat it with great love and gratitude.
 I say, "I take you in, as a blessing and in gratitude and allow you to come into my body and do the good works you are going to do."
 There is nothing more powerful then adding a little Mind-Body Medicine into everything you eat.
 Enjoy the two recipes below.

 Chocolate Quinoa Torte (with Blackberries)